Allawi465/Project-Exam-2/README.md

 ## Built With

-The project was just build with
+The project was just built with
 - React
 - HTML
 - SASS